oleeveeuh/neuroSeekMOE/README.md

    - Data files are automatically loaded from Drive if available
    - Outputs (figures, data, reports) are saved to Drive for persistence
    - Falls back to local paths if Drive is not available
+   - **Evaluation results**: Saved to `/content/drive/MyDrive/neuroMOE_results/evaluations/eval_results.json` (or `./evaluations/eval_results.json` locally)
+   - **Expert activations**: Saved to `/content/drive/MyDrive/neuroMOE_results/evaluations/expert_activations.npz` (or `./evaluations/expert_activations.npz` locally)
+     - **Note**: Both files are **automatically generated** during evaluation when you run `evaluate.py`
+     - The evaluation script captures expert routing decisions during the forward pass (single pass, no overhead)
+     - Both files are saved to the evaluations folder (Drive if available, otherwise local)
+     - The notebook will generate sample data if these files are missing (for demonstration only)

 ### Notebook Structure